Graduate possibilities start with us

 We offer dynamic programs in both engineering and operational technology that will give you the best possible grounding for a career in electricity transmission delivering Queensland's clean energy future.

-It’s an exciting time to be part of Powerlink’s graduate cohort!
+It’s an exciting time to be a Powerlink’s graduate!

 Our Asset Strategies group is responsible for optimising the lifetime performance of Powerlink network assets from inception through to end of life, to ensure reliability and cost efficiency.